wenfengenator/HDRRender/README.md

 # HDRRender
-HDRRender is a Win32 desktop app that use DirectX to render images and patterns for Advanced Color Scenarios.
+HDRRender is a Win32 desktop app that uses DirectX to render images and patterns for Advanced Color scenarios.